-The HNS North America Conference Board is excited to announce that historical novelist Lisa See will be our Guest of Honor, publishing industry expert Jane Friedman will be our Special Guest, and historical novelist Libbie Hawker will be our Special Presenter at the 2021 conference in June.
+The HNS North America Conference Board is excited to announce that historical novelist Lisa See will be our Guest of Honor and that publishing industry expert Jane Friedman and historical novelist Libbie Hawker will be Special Presenters at the 2021 conference (June 21-27).

 GUEST OF HONOR: LISA SEE

 Lisa See is the New York Times bestselling author of The Tea Girl of Hummingbird Lane, Snow Flower and the Secret Fan, Peony in Love, Shanghai Girls, China Dolls, and Dreams of Joy, which debuted at #1.
 She is also the author of On Gold Mountain, which tells the story of her Chinese American family’s settlement in Los Angeles.
 Ms. See has also written a mystery series that takes place in China.
 Her books have been published in 39 languages.
 See was the recipient of the Golden Spike Award from the Chinese Historical Association of Southern California and the History Maker’s Award from the Chinese American Museum.
 She was also named National Woman of the Year by the Organization of Chinese American Women.